11886knights/11886knights.github.io/index.md

 ## Next Meeting - 2nd Tuesday of each month 7-8 PM

-## Join our 50/50 draw each quarter!
+## Join our 50/50 draw twice a year!

-Ontario State conducts 50/50 raffles each quarter with a portion of ticket sales directed to our council.
-The last draw in December 2022 had a grand prize of over $16K!
+Ontario State conducts 50/50 raffles twice a year (1 Feb - 30 Apr and 1 Sep - 30 Nov) with a portion of ticket sales directed to our council.
+The last draw in April 2023 had a grand prize of over $16K!

 For more information click [here](https://github.com/11886knights/11886knights.github.io/raw/master/docs/Council_Raffle_30_Apr_23_draw.pdf).

 To purchase tickets click [here](https://ontariokofcraffle.5050central.com/?olc=11886).

-## Twitter

-Keep up to date with our activities on [Twitter](https://twitter.com/11886knights?lang=en)